shediao/sccache/docs/Distributed.md

 parties can modify traffic to and from the servers or the scheduler, they can cause the client to receive malicious compiled objects.

-Securing communication with the scheduler is the responsibility of the sccache cluster administrator - it is recommended to put a webserver with a HTTPS certificate in front of the scheduler and instruct clients to configure their `scheduler_url` with the appropriate `https://` address.
+Securing communication with the scheduler is the responsibility of the ccache cluster administrator - it is recommended to put a webserver with a HTTPS certificate in front of the scheduler and instruct clients to configure their `scheduler_url` with the appropriate `https://` address.
 The scheduler will verify the server's IP in this